LFattorini/Project-1---Writing-a-Data-Scientist-Blog-Post-Udacity/README.md

 ## Project Goal

 For this project, I chose the Airbnb dataset of the city of Florence.
-Specifically, I attempted to answer the following questions, using the most popular Natural Language Processing techniques applied to reviews data:
+Specifically, I attempted to answer the following questions using the most popular Natural Language Processing techniques applied to reviews data:

 1. How do guests experience their stay in Airbnb in Florence?
 2. What are the main topics in guest reviews?